-When it comes to job seeking, many of us soon get to know what methods work and what don’t.
-However, sometimes it can be easy to inadvertently fall into a job search ‘trap’.
-The causes of falling into these traps can be due to bad job searching habits.
+We all have our own methods and practices that work for us.
+However, if you find that you have been having no or little luck in your current job search, there may be a few things you want to consider.
+Job searching takes time, more than you may initially realise and we may find it easier to cut corners at times to save some of that precious time.
+It can be easy to fall into a job search ‘trap’.
+The causes of falling into these traps can be due to bad job searching habits and getting caught in a never-ending cycle.
 If you’re finding that your job search is getting you nowhere, chances are you need to change your strategy.
-Here are a few habits you need to quit if you want success with your job search:
+Here are a few habits you need to quit if you want to find more success with your job search:

 1. Using the scatter gun approach

 When you are desperately looking for a job, for whatever reason, it can be easy to apply for every job that you find.
 It’s a bad habit you may gain if you are in a rush or begin feeling pressure to find a new role as fast as possible.
 We all have our own reasons for this.
 However, the problem in half-heartedly applying for roles, increases the chances that you will be turned down from these opportunities.
 There are many things you can be doing to tailor your application, and this can make or break your success.
 Also, if you apply for all the roles quickly, without hesitation, you may run out of eligible roles to apply for.
 Don’t over do it, limit yourself to a certain number of applications per day / week and take your time.
 Taking more time, in the long run, will hopefully shorten your job search.

 2. Not tailoring your application appropriately to the role